-Albeit, you’ll only get any benefit if your marginal tax rate is higher than the concessional tax rate of 15%.
+You’ll only get any benefit if your marginal tax rate exceeds the concessional tax rate of 15%.

 For example, if you earn over $80,000, your income tax will be around 37% plus the Medicare levy.
 In this instance, this would be beneficial to you.

 So if you’re married or in a de facto relationship and earning more than your partner, you’ll potentially save the most.

 It’s Easy To Go Over The Concessional Contributions Cap

 Most employers simply pay the minimum Superannuation Guarantee (SG) contribution but others contribute more than the minimum through pre-tax salary sacrificing.

 Find out how much extra your employer is contributing so you don’t go over the Australian Taxation Office’s (ATO’s) concessional contribution cap.